staticvoidmain/notes/you_suck_at_vs.md

 How often do you step on this landmine only to be interrupted?
 My guess would be several times per day.

-# The End
+# You feel enlightened

+Continue on if ye be worthy.

-# Episode 2, The Keyboard And You
+#  The Keyboard And You

 - Twitter: @RossJennings
 - Website: SmugDeveloper.com